thoughtsunificator/instagram-dm-unsender/README.md

 Userscript that allows you to mass unsend all your DMs on Instagram

-As of 2023 [instagram.com](https://www.instagram.com) doesn't allow batch unsending of messages which is why this project came to be.
+As of 2023 [instagram.com](https://www.instagram.com) would not allow its users to batch unsend their messages which is why this project came to be.

 The userscript allows a user to batch unsend DMs in a thread on the web version of [instagram.com](https://www.instagram.com)

-⚠️ Only English is supported as of yet so please set your UI language to English before running the script.
+⚠️ Only English is supported as of yet so **please set your UI language to English before running the script**.

 ⚠️ [This might not work](#this-might-not-work)

 ## Use cases